-We wonder if the “no worries” camp would be so cavalier if they came down with the extreme vomiting and diarrhea that affected over 600 passengers and crew on the Royal Caribbean cruise ship that recently made headlines because of a bad outbreak.
+We wonder if the “no worries” camp would be so cavalier if they came down with the extreme vomiting and diarrhea that affected over 600 passengers and crew on the Royal Caribbean cruise ship that made headlines.
 Investigators suspect norovirus, which is easily spread from person to person by hand contact.

 Norovirus is especially contagious, but it is not the only “germ” that can be transmitted from one person to the next by dirty hands.
 Besides the obvious viruses that cause colds and flu, there are lots of other nasties out there including Clostridium difficile (C. diff), rotavirus and hepatitis A, to name just a few.